You Have To See Emily Blunt & John Krasinski's New $6M Brooklyn Townhouse

-Back in July, couple we sometimes think we're a part of John Krasinski and Emily Blunt sold their 4,800-square-foot Hollywood Hills home to Kendall Jenner for $6.95 million (£5.70 million).
+Back in July, couple we sometimes think we're a part of John Krasinski and Emily Blunt sold their 4,800-square-foot Hollywood Hills home to Kendall Jenner for $6.95 million.
 Now, they're taking on a big lifestyle change by moving east to Brooklyn.
-The pair traded in the contemporary-style mansion for a pre-war townhouse in Park Slope, a neighbourhood popular among celebrities and other young families with money to burn.
+The pair traded in the contemporary-style mansion for a pre-war townhouse in Park Slope, a neighborhood popular among celebrities and other young families with money to burn.

 StreetEasy reports that Emily and John's new home in the city totals 3,990 square feet, which is a generous amount of space for the couple and their two small children.
 The three-story townhouse was commissioned back in 1909 by Otto Singer and Arthur R. Koch, a well-known New York builder and architect.
 It has elegant design features that call back to that era, like etched glass windows, high ceilings, and several fireplaces, Zillow reports.